-Commercial quantities of Soliris are manufactured by us at Alexion's Rhode Island Manufacturing Facility (ARIMF) and by Lonza.
+Commercial quantities of Soliris are manufactured by us at ARIMF and by Lonza.
 Manufacturing processes must comply with applicable regulations and manufacturing practices, as well as our own quality standards.
-In particular, the manufacture of Soliris is heavily regulated by governmental authorities around the world, including the FDA, EMA and MHLW.
-If we or our third-party providers, including our product vialers, packagers and labelers, fail to comply fully with such regulations then there could be a government-enforced shutdown of production facilities or production lines, which in turn could lead to product shortages.
+In particular, the manufacture of Soliris is heavily regulated by governmental authorities around the world, including the FDA, EMA, the competent authorities of the European Union member states, and MHLW.
+If we do not resolve outstanding concerns expressed by the FDA in the Warning Letter to the satisfaction of the FDA, EMA or any other regulatory agency, or we or our third-party providers, including our product vialers, packagers and labelers, fail to comply fully with applicable regulations then we may be required to initiate a recall or withdrawal of our products.
+We may also lose any redundancy in our manufacturing capabilities if we are no longer able to perform operations at ARIMF or any other facility.
+Regulatory agencies could take action that leads to product shortages.
+Such action may include: